colinwilson/colinwilson.uk/content/about/_index.md

 +++

-I'm a Systems Engineer / IT Consultant focusing on Messagaing and Collaboration, Virtualization (VMware, Hyper-V), Networking and Storage.
+I'm a Systems Engineer / Consultant focusing on Messagaing and Collaboration, Virtualization/Cloud (VMware, AWS, Hyper-V), Networking and Storage.

 You can also find me on Twitter and Github.